LeoH4/HY4S-Hyprland-for-school/README.md

 # ML4S
-**My Linux for School** – Hyprland rice on EndeavourOS.
-A highly configured Arch setup based on the window tiling manager Hyprland, with custom and borrowed scripts to improve productivity while still being beautiful.
-Including, dynamic colouring for all UI based on wallpaper colour schemes, app launchers and more powered with rofi and many more.
+**My Linux for School (ML4S)** is a customized Hyprland rice on EndeavourOS, designed to balance aesthetics with productivity.
+It builds on a minimal Arch base and adds carefully tuned configs, scripts, and utilities to create a fast, distraction-free workflow.

+Key highlights include:
+- **Dynamic theming**: Wallpaper-aware color schemes across the system.
+- **Streamlined navigation**: App launchers, keybinds, and window rules for efficient multitasking.
+- **Practical tools**: Integration of everyday utilities for schoolwork and coding.

+The goal of ML4S is to provide a **functional yet visually appealing Linux setup** that makes studying and working smoother.

 <p align="center">────────────────────────────</p>